elcodedocle/gplusraffle/README.md

 `/raffle/open/raffleid` - opens the raffle, so users can join it

-`/raffle/close/raffleid`  - closes the raffle, no more users will be allowed to join it, unless it's reopened
+`/raffle/close/raffleid`  - closes the raffle.
+No more users will be allowed to join it, unless it's reopened.

 `/raffle/raffleid/limit` - raffles `raffleid` (only the user who created the raffle can do this, and the raffle must be closed and have more than 0 participants.
-It picks min(participants,limit) winners or returns the winner(s) if the raffle has already been raffled)
+It picks min(participants,limit) winners or returns the winner(s) if the raffle has already been raffled).

-`/raffle/join/raffleid` - user joins `raffleid` (the raffle must be opened)
+`/raffle/join/raffleid` - user joins `raffleid` (the raffle must be opened).

-`/raffle/leave/raffleid` - user joins `raffleid` (the raffle must be opened)
+`/raffle/leave/raffleid` - user joins `raffleid` (the raffle must be opened).

-`/raffle/check/raffleid` - check who won the raffle (the raffle must be raffled)
+`/raffle/check/raffleid` - check who won the raffle (the raffle must be raffled).

 Regarding the DB schema, it's actually the simplest possible:

-- The raffles list is stored on a fusion table 'raffles' (raffleid, description, creatorid, created, privacy, status)
+- The raffles list is stored on a fusion table 'raffles' (raffleid, description, creatorid, created, privacy, status).

-- The winners list is stored on a fusion table 'winners' (raffleid, userid, raffled)
+- The winners list is stored on a fusion table 'winners' (raffleid, userid, raffled).

-- The raffles' participants lists are stored on a fusion table 'participants' (userid, raffleid, comment, joined)
+- The raffles' participants lists are stored on a fusion table 'participants' (userid, raffleid, comment, joined).

+(All dates are stored in UTC, reformatted to the local timezone in the web app client)

-If you are into developing there are also some phpunit tests you can perform:
+If you are into developing there are some phpunit tests you can perform:

 ```php
 cd tests
 phpunit --testsuite gplusraffle
 ```

-(If you are a developer and find a bug not catched by the tests and want to help me fix it, opening an issue by pull requesting a non passing test would be swell :-))
+(If you are a developer and find a bug not cached by the tests and want to help me fix it, opening an issue by pull requesting a non passing test would be swell :-))